Desktop applications appeared in the software development market long before web solutions.

-Web-based applications simply do not require any installation process.
-Moreover, they don’t occupy extra space on your hard drive.
-Having got URL, a user name, and a password is enough to use such kind of application.
+To access both web and desktop, you need a computer.
+But web apps do not require installation.
+Due to this, they don’t occupy any space on your hard drive.
+An URL, a user name, and a password are enough to use these applications.

-Web apps are cross-platform, so they can be implemented on different computing platforms.
-You can run them on any device with a browser.
-However, there exist some browser compatibilities, which must be taken into account.
-Nevertheless, no need to build an app around specific platform extends its possibilities and saves costs.
+Since web apps are cross-platform, they can be launched on different platforms.
+Basically, you can run them on any device that has internet access and a web browser.
+Although some browser compatibility issues may occur, there is no need to build an app around a specific platform, which extends the app’s possibilities and saves costs.

 No regular fees

-You are usually charged some monthly or annual fees for using web application in order to cover costs for expensive servers.
-When you use a desktop application, you don’t have to worry that one day you can lose the access to it because you haven’t paid the bill.
-When you buy an application, it is on your computer and it is totally yours.
+Users are usually charged some monthly or annual fees for using web applications.
+Unlike web applications, desktop apps are either free or require one-time payments.
+So, when you use a desktop app, you don’t have to worry that one day you can lose access to it because you didn’t pay the bill.
+Once you buy an application, it is on your computer and it is totally yours.